 Wondering what to do with?… Search our handy A-Z Disposal Guide to find out how to properly dispose of (or recycle) most common household items.

-Plastic grocery bags can NOT be placed in the recycling drop-off containers or in your curbside recycling containers.
-Please check with you local grocery stores for recycling programs.
-They are not compostable.
-Plastic bags can be reused, but not recycled or composted.
-Bags marked “biodegradable” are not compostable, either, as they take too long to […]
+Plastic grocery bags can NOT be placed in the recycling drop-off containers or your curbside recycling containers.
+Please dispose of dirty plastic bags with your household trash.
+Please check with your local grocery stores for recycling programs.
+(Most grocery stores and Walmart offer plastic bag recycling, as long as the bags are clean and dry) […]

 Read More...Bakeware (Baking Pans/Trays and Pyrex)